dakanji/RefindPlus/README-Dev.md

-decline_apfs_mute     |Disables suppression of verbose APFS text on boot decline_apfs_sync     |Disables feature allowing direct APFS/FileVault boot (Without "PreBoot") decline_apple_fb      |Disables provision under some circumstances of missing AppleFramebuffers decline_help_tags     |Disables feature that ensures hidden tags can always be unhidden decline_help_text     |Disables complementary text colours if not required decline_nvram_protect |Disables blocking of potentially harmful write attempts to Legacy Mac NVRAM
+decline_apfs_mute     |Disables suppression of verbose APFS text on boot decline_apfs_sync     |Disables feature allowing direct APFS/FileVault boot (Without "PreBoot") decline_apple_fb      |Disables provision under some circumstances of missing AppleFramebuffers decline_esp_filter    |Allows other ESPs other than the RefindPlus ESP to be scanned for loaders decline_help_tags     |Disables feature that ensures hidden tags can always be unhidden decline_help_text     |Disables complementary text colours if not required decline_nvram_protect |Disables blocking of potentially harmful write attempts to Legacy Mac NVRAM